RokasKlimasauskas/Employee-API-Task/README.md

 - `POST /populate`: Populate the table with sample data.

-By following these steps, you should be able to automate the population of your database when running the Docker container.
+By following these steps, you should be able to automate the population of the database when running the Docker container.
+Additionally, you should be able to use the .bat files to setup, run and test the project.
+Furthermore, the Makefule should also be able to setup, run and test the project.

 You can find the .git repository here: https://github.com/RokasKlimasauskas/Employee-API-Task/